atoyegbe/django_graphql/README.md

 # Building GraphQL APIs in Django
-# This is a project for a tutorial i'm cureently writing.
+# This is a project for a tutorial i'm working on.